Artist

 Not very easy to find despite being released on a major label like Ricordi, Melos has been reissued by Contempo in early 90's with an identical design as the original, having an open-up tomato can on the cover.
 Under the cover a black & white picture of the band wrapped in plastic foil.
 A lyric inner is included.

-No counterfeits ever made.
+New vinyl editions were issued since 2013.
+No counterfeits were ever made.

 The album has been reissued on CD in March 2003 by BMG with a mini-LP gimmix cover reproducing the original and obi, as part of their "Dei di un perduto rock" series, and later repressed in October of the same year when a second batch of those CD's came out.